 Note There are a variety of documented shortcut techniques for subnetting.
-However, they only work under a specific set of constraints (for example, only up to 8 bits of a class-based network ID).
+However, they only work under a specific set of constra to 8 bits of a class-based network ID).
 The methods described below are designed to work for any subnetting situation (class-based, more than 8 bits, supernetting, variable length subnetting).

-3431.
-Binary Subnetting Procedure
+3.3.2.1 Binary Subnetting Procedure

-- Based on n, the number of host bits chosen for subnetting, create a 3-column table with 2n entries.
+1. Based on n, the number of host bits chosen for subnetting, create a 3-column

+- table with $2^n$ entries.
 The first column is the subnet number (starting with 1), the second column is the binary representation of the subnetted network ID, and the third column is the dotted decimal representation of the subnetted network ID. - For each binary representation, the bits of the network ID being subnetted are fixed to their appropriate values and the remaining host bits are set to all 0's.
-The host bits chosen for subnetting will vary. - In the first table entry, set the subnet bits to all 0's and convert to dotted decimal notation.

-The original network ID is subnetted with its new subnet mask. - In the next table entry, increase the value within the subnet bits. - Convert the binary result to dotted decimal notation. - Repeat steps 3 and 4 until the table is complete.
+The host bits chosen for subnetting will vary. - 3.
+In the first table entry, set the subnet bits to all 0's and convert to dotted decimal notation.
+The original network ID is subnetted with its new subnet mask. - 4.
+In the next table entry, increase the value within the subnet bits. - 5.
+Convert the binary result to dotted decimal notation. - 6.
+Repeat steps 3 and 4 until the table is complete.

 As an example, a 3-bit subnet of the private network ID 192.168.0.0 is needed.
 The subnet mask for the new subnetted network IDs is 255.255.224.0 or /19.
-Based on n = 3, construct a table with $8 (= 2^3)$ entries.
+Based on n = 3, construct a table with 8 (= $2^3$ ) entries.
 The entry for subnet 1 is the all 0's subnet.
-Additional entries in the table are successive increments of the subnet bits as shown in Table 19.
+Additional entries in the table are successive increments of the subnet bits as shown in

+Table 19.
 The host bits used for subnetting are underlined.